 - OPEC+ announced an extension and deepening of cuts in Q1'24.
-This, coupled with an Artic blast that shut down production in parts of North America, caused a sharp decline in global oil supply in January and throughout the first quarter of the year (with an estimated 930 kb/d decline compared to Q4'23).
-However, thanks to rising non-OPEC+ oil production, the IEA expects oil output to expand substantially, reaching a record 103.8 mb/d in FY'24 (+1.7 mb/d y-o-y).
-The United States is anticipated to dominate this year's supply expansion, accounting for over 45% of overall growth, with other non-OPEC+ producers such as Brazil, Guyana, and Canada also making significant contributions.
-This additional oil supply should support the product tankers market, allowing consuming nations to rebuild depleted inventories. - The potential for additional volumes from Venezuela following the recently lifted sanctions, and to disruptions to Middle Eastern supplies due to a widening of the conflict between Israel and Hamas, are variables which are hard to estimate, but which must be closely monitored, since they could have a major impact on the above supply picture.
+This, coupled with an Artic blast that shut down production in parts of North America, caused a sharp decline in global oil supply in Q1'24 (with an estimated 1.2 mb/d decline compared to Q4'23).
+However, for FY'24 world oil supply is projected to expand by 770 kb/d, averaging 102.9 mb/d.
+Non-OPEC+ production is expected to rise by 1.6 mb/d, while OPEC+ output is forecast to fall 820 kb/d, assuming existing voluntary curbs remain in place.
+In FY'25, global growth could accelerate to 1.6 mb/d and reach a new record of 104.5 mb/d.
+Non-OPEC+ is forecast to lead gains for a third straight year, rising by 1.4 mb/d.
+The United States is anticipated to dominate supply expansion for this year and the next, accounting for over 84% and 35% of overall growth, respectively, with other non-OPEC+ producers such as Brazil, Guyana, and Canada also making significant contributions.
+This additional oil supply should support the product tankers market, allowing consuming nations to rebuild depleted inventories. - The potential for disruptions to Middle Eastern supplies due to a widening of the conflict between Israel and Hamas, are variables which are hard to estimate, but which must be closely monitored, since they could have a major impact on the above supply picture.